-- 1. Before you implement session tracking, become familiar with these topics about the sessions programming model: - "Deciding between session tracking approaches" This topic describes the different session tracking approaches. - "Sessions security" on page 120 This topic describes security options for sessions, including HTTP authentication. - "Best practices for session programming" on page 122 This topic describes some of the practices to optimize your session programming. - 2.
+- 1. Before you implement session tracking, become familiar with these topics about the sessions programming model: - "Choose a session tracking method" This topic describes the different session tracking methods. - "Sessions security" on page 128 This topic describes security options for sessions, including HTTP authentication. - "Best practices for session programming" on page 129 This topic describes some of the practices to optimize your session programming. - 2.
 Create or modify your servlets to use session support to maintain sessions on behalf of your Web module.
-For more information, see "Session programming model and environment" on page 122. - 3.
-"Configure session management" on page 124. - 4.
-"Tune session management" on page 125.
+For more information, see "Session programming model and environment" on page 130. - 3.
+"Configure session management" on page 131. - 4.
+"Assemble applications to share session data" on page 133. - 5.
+"Tune session management" on page 133.